UKCloud/documentation/articles/portal/ptl-how-view-login-info.md

 ## Overview

-The UKCloud Portal provides a report of who has logged into your environment over the last 30 days.
+The UKCloud Portal provides a report of who has logged into your account over the last 30 days.
+The report currently records the following activity against the account:

+- User name
+- Date and time
+- Source IP address

+> [!NOTE]
+> To ensure appropriate segregation, if you have access to multiple accounts, you must switch accounts to view login information for each account.

 ## Viewing login history